Skip to main content

 • at least a secondary or secondary vocational qualification and 5 years of experience in working with children.

-The head of a kids’ club has the qualifications required of the director of a crèche or of a childminder in a crèche or kids’ club.
+The head of a kids’ club has the qualifications required of the head of a crèche or of a childminder in a crèche or kids’ club.
 The legislation provides various qualification options for childminders.
 Childminders:

 • hold a qualification of a nurse, midwife, childminder, preschool education teacher, early school education teacher or childcare and education pedagogue (childcare and education counsellor), social care pedagogue (social care counsellor), early education pedagogue (early education counsellor), or educational therapist; or